bockp/Edge-Detection-project/edge.md

 **Fig.11: Result of Canny Edge Detector plugin, with various gaussian kernel radius, low threshold=2.5, high threshold=7.5.
 1: Input image, 2: Radius=1.0, 3: Radius=2.0, 4: Radius=3.0**

 We then changed the value of either the low or the high threshold values [Fig.12].
-A reduction of the low threshold does not seem to have an impact on the result, but an augmentation of the high threshold reduces the number of edges detected and creates gaps in continuous edges.
+A reduction of the low threshold does not seem to have a significant impact on the result, but an augmentation of the high threshold reduces the number of edges detected and creates gaps in continuous edges.

 ![Fig.12](images/CannyThr.jpg)